 15 Tips for Visiting the Grand Canyon

 - Expect crowds, the park receives more than 6 million visitors a year.
-You might feel that they all visit the same time you do – ha!
+You might feel that they all visit at the same time you do – ha!

 - The South Rim averages 7000 feet above sea level.
 Take the elevation into consideration when visiting, rest when needed and drink plenty of water.